Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 `test_fractions.py`: The existing sample cases does not include scenarios where the denominator is zero.

-`test_bitmap.py`: Similar oversight with excluding empty bytestrings and negative values,these should also be tested to ensure robustness.
+`test_bitmap.py`: Similarly there are no test cases covering empty bytestring inputs and negative input values (e.g. creating a bitmap with a negative length).

 ### Recommendation: